solid-contrib/information/weekly-updates/this-week-in-solid-2019-09-12.md

 This Week in Solid is openly developed [on GitHub](./next.md).
 If you find any errors in this week's issue please [submit a pull request](https://github.com/solid/information/pulls).

+## Weekly Solid Call
+Every Thursday there is an hour long public call where newcomers can introduce themselves, anyone can ask general questions about Solid, and we recap the weeks works on Solid.
+This week the call was cancelled so there are no minutes but next weeks call will be on the 19th September at 1000CEST on [this line](https://zoom.us/j/121552099).

 ## Press

 ### [Talks & Articles](https://github.com/solid/information/blob/master/press.md)